Distinguished Undergraduate Researcher Award

 Each month, a different winner will be recognized through our newsletter and social media.
 Applications are due in October and April for consideration.
 Please note that students are only eligible to receive the DURA once in their undergraduate career.
 If a student is not awarded the distinction during the semester the student applied, he or she may apply again with an updated application for consideration in the next semester.

-Faculty mentors will be contacted via email and asked to endorse student applications the week after applications close.
+After the application is submitted, faculty mentors will be contacted via email automatically and asked to endorse student applications the week after applications close.
 Applications are reviewed by the Student Undergraduate Research Council (current undergraduate researchers working in OUR) and winners will be notified via email by the end of the semester.

 Mentor of the Year Award